sandraguiar0-bit/Data-analytics-Portfolio/README.md

 # Data Analytics Portfolio - [Sandra Aguiar]

 Welcome to my data analytics portfolio!
-This repository showcases my main projects in data analysis since my very first project in 2024; all of the projects are related to finance and economics and were conceived using Python and Excel.
+This repository showcases my main projects in data analysis since my very first project in 2024; all of the projects are related to finance and economics and were conceived using Python and Excel, and were written in french.

 ## Tools & Skills
 - Financial Data Analysis